 As a patterned arrangement of sounds, Pound’s Seafarer is fidelity itself:

 (x = primary stress)

-He does far more than catch the feel of AS cadence – often he keeps the rhythmic form specific to the hemistich.
-Where a verse in the source front-loads its stresses, as in bitre brēostceare, Pound’s verse does too.
-When the source spreads the stresses evenly across the line, as in gecunnad in cēole, Pound does likewise.
-When the OE verse reserves the stresses for the end, as in atol ȳþa gewealc, Pound’s verse does that too.
+He does far more than catch the feel of the AS cadence – often he keeps the rhythmic form specific to the verse.
+Where a verse in the source front-loads its stresses, as in bitre brēostceare, Pound’s verse does too, “Bitter breast-cares.”
+When the source spreads the stresses evenly across the verse, as in gecunnad in cēole, Pound does likewise, “Known on my keel.”
+When the OE verse reserves the stresses for the end, as in atol ȳþa gewealc, Pound’s verse does that too, “And dire sea-surge.”
 In this way he captures distinctive effects of the original, as in how the run of lightly stressed syllables before clifum mimes the rush of water towards the cliff.
-With alliteration, again, not only is the pattern preserved – in most lines the specific sound in the OE poem is kept.
-Pound translates the internal structure, what Hugh Kenner calls the “patterned integrity” (145), of the AS line, and does so because in a given pattern, a given intelligence is to be found, through which articulations not otherwise possible, are.
-Later he’ll call this a rose in the steel dust.
-That insight’s outside our purview, except that the AS scop, his line and his seafarer’s exile, were clerestory to it.
+With alliteration, again, not only is the pattern preserved; in most lines the specific sound in the OE poem is kept.
+Pound translates the internal structure, what Hugh Kenner calls the “patterned integrity” (145), of the AS line; in that given pattern, all its variances, a specific intelligence is to be found, by which articulations of value not otherwise possible, are.
+Later he’ll speak of the rose magnetic forces shape in steel dust.
+That insight’s outside our purview, except that the AS poet, his line and his Seafarer’s exile, were clerestory to it.

 Stormas þǣr stænclifu bēotan, þǣr him stearn oncwæð,